Lucas Covolan

-A Brazil under-20 international, he began his career with Trieste, before turning professional at Vasco da Gama.
+A Brazil under-20 international, he began his career with Trieste before turning professional at Vasco da Gama.
 He later had spells with Atlético Paranaense, Esportivo, Toledo and Rio Branco, winning a Campeonato Acreano title with Rio Branco in 2014.
-He then spent two years in Spain with Atlético Rafal and Alaró, before joining English club Whitehawk in 2016.
-He had a loan spell with Lewes and spent two seasons with Worthing, before earning a move to Torquay United in May 2019.
+He then spent two years in Spain with Atlético Rafal and Alaró before joining the English club Whitehawk in 2016.
+He had a loan spell with Lewes and spent two seasons with Worthing before earning a move to Torquay United in May 2019.
 He scored a goal in the 2021 National League play-off final, which Torquay lost, before signing with English Football League club Port Vale in June 2021.
 He helped the club to win promotion out of League Two via the play-offs in 2022.
 He returned to the National League on a season-long loan with Chesterfield in July 2022.
+He signed with Maidstone United in August 2023 and was an unused substitute in their 2024 Kent Senior Cup final victory.
+He spent the first half of the 2024–25 season with Braintree Town and rejoined Worthing via Ebbsfleet United in February 2025.
+He signed with Wealdstone six months later.

 Early and personal life

 Born in Curitiba, Covolan grew up supporting hometown club Atlético Paranaense.
 He has an Italian passport.